jasminedevv/regina/README.md

 # Regina

-Regina is an AI that matches you up with victims of the same abuser while keeping your identity secret.
+Regina is an AI that matches you up with victims of the same abuser while keeping your identity and private informations secret.

 # Technologies